Final Fantasy Crystal Chronicles: Echoes of Time: Plot

 The two infiltrate the tower, gathering artifacts to unlock the main door, during which time the Village inhabitants fade for good.
-At the tower's summit, the pair Sherlotta's original body, now a comatose crystal producer that Sherlotta asks the protagonist to kill.
+At the tower's summit, the pair encounters Sherlotta's original body, now a comatose crystal producer that Sherlotta asks the protagonist to kill.
 Larkeicus appears, revealing he created the tower to reach the point in space where the catastrophe, a magical explosion which caused nearly all crystals to vanish, will take place.
 He incapacitates Sherlotta's current body and attacks the protagonist.
 Sherlotta eventually revives in her original body, creating a Crystal Core and revealing it is the same as the one in the Village; being forged from her own will, it harms Larkeicus and defies his technology.
 Sherlotta asks the protagonist to destroy the Crystal Core, which triggers the magical explosion predicted by Larkeicus.
 Larkeicus building the tower ensured the Crystal Core's creation and death of the crystals in his time, creating a stable time loop.
 The Crystal Core's released energy as it travels back in time destroys Larkeicus, Sherlotta and the tower.
 The protagonist makes a final visit to the Crystal Core's grove.
 They leave the crystal shard from the coming-of-age ceremony there, allowing it to grow into a new Crystal Core.